SKIJOR USA: 2019 RACE RULES & REGULATIONS

 Teams must declare their intention to nominate for points and designate distinct teams in distinct regions.
 There is an advantage for teams to enter at the start of the season, however, teams may nominate for points in a region at any time with the exception of that region’s final race.
 However points will NOT start to accrue until AFTER both nomination and payment terms are in compliance with the requirements set forth by Skijor USA.
 Points will NOT be awarded retroactively.
 See Skijor USA - 3D Format.

-Teams are NOT required to nominate for National Championship Points to participate at individual races or at the National Championship Finals, and remain eligible to earn prize money and/or awards offered by each SJUSA race, including the National Championship Finals.
+Teams are NOT required to nominate for National Championship Points to participate at individual races or at the National Championship Finals/Open 3D race, and remain eligible to earn prize money and/or awards offered by each SJUSA race, including the National Championship Finals/Open 3D event.
 Races are open to any competitor wishing to enter an SJUSA event.
-Teams may compete at non-SJUSA or independent races as well but no points will be earned within the SJUSA point series.
+Teams may compete at non-SJUSA or independent races as well but no points will be earned within the SJUSA point series at non-SJUSA races.

-Championship Points will be awarded each day of each race for teams that nominate themselves.
-Therefore, if a team travels to a race, but can only participate on one day, providing the individual race allows for this, they can still earn Championship Points on that day.
+Championship Points will be awarded per day of each race for teams that nominate themselves for SJUSA National Championship Points.
+If a team travels to a race, but can only participate on one day, providing the individual race allows for this, they can still earn Championship Points on that day.
 Points will be tracked throughout the year.
-The TOP FOUR finishes for each team in any division, ONLY within their declared region, will be used for points accumulation, regardless of how many race days a team attends within their declared region.
+Up to the TOP FOUR finishes for each team in any division, ONLY within their declared region, will be used for points accumulation, regardless of how many race days a team attends within their declared region.

-Alternatively, if a team only attends four days of racing, and earns points during each day, those four days’ points will be used for the Championship Points Calculation.
+Alternatively, if a team only attends one-to-four days of racing, and earns points during each day, those days’ points will be used for the Championship Points Calculation.
 However, teams may freely travel to any regional SJUSA race and be eligible to earn prize money and/or awards offered by each SJUSA race.
 Points will be tracked by the 3D system.
 Points can be accumulated in one or more “D”, but points earned within a “D” remain in that “D” and cannot be transferred to a different “D”.
-Whichever “D” a team earns the most points in, based on their results, will determine which “D” they would compete in at the Skijor USA/Skijor West National Championship Finals.
+Qualifying points at the National Championship Finals will be accrued according to the 3D system and compiled accordingly to determine the championship team within each “D”.

 Teams will “carry” their points into the Finals, within their determined division, and have an opportunity to earn one and a half times the normal amount of points toward the Championship title in each division at the National Finals Championship only.
-Teams will also place within a normal 3D at the West Yellowstone race to win awards.
+Teams can also place within the Open 3D race at the West Yellowstone race to win awards, separate from the National Championship competition.

 Rules are the same for all competitors.
 Additional rules may apply from venue to venue, but will not deter from the overall safety of the event nor interfere with the consistency necessary to determine the awarding of points.